kjpye/P6-MIDI/lib/MIDI/Event.md

   * MIDI::Event::decode( $data, ...options... )

-This takes a Buf containing binary MIDI data and decodes it into a new event structure (a LoL), a *reference* to which is returned.
+This takes a Buf containing binary MIDI data and decodes it into a new event structure, which is returned.

 Options are:

   * 'include' => LIST